mainframed/RAKF/README.md

 - Removed the requirement to use tape/XMI files
 - Removed xmi/ptf JCL and other SAMPLIB items
 - Moved SAMPLIB folder to TOOLS
+- Updated `RACIND.hlasm` to check if RAKF is installed and if not to skip RACHECK, this is helpful for installing before RAKF is enabled.

 ## Appendix A - Generating your own release